 Here are some big Salesforce Classic to Lightning migration challenges that you will need to overcome through training:

 - Lack of awareness: There are several functionalities that Lightning lacks vis a vis Classic and vice versa.
 So the learning curve is steep with this new version of this complex tool.

 - Users are always one step behind: Salesforce constantly rolls out updates, often three per year.
-This requires the users to be constantly retrained.
+Users have to be constantly retrained in this situation.
 Salesforce does offer release notes to understand the new features, but they tend to be quite long and technical to consume for the average user.

 ‘Training in the flow of work’ – a mix of micro and macro learning – is the best training format for software migrations.
 And here are the most important training elements to adopt: